S-Mattia/UniversityProjects/README.md

 ## Deliverables:
 - `src` Source code of the project
-- `include` Header File of different module
+- `include` Header Files of different modules
 - `library` contain the library used in the project
 - `config` contain the configuration file